Locally moving groups and laminar actions on the line: Conradian actions and differentiable actions

+Although we cannot use Kopell's lemma in the $C^1$ setting, there are other classical tools to understand how fixed points of different (possibly non-commuting) elements are disposed.

-Let $G\subseteq \homeo_0(\R)$ be a subgroup.
-A \emph{pair of successive fixed points} for $G$ is a pair $a, b\in\R\cup\{\pm\infty\}$ with $a < b$ such that there is an element $g\in G$ for which $(a, b)$ is a connected component of $\supp (g)$.
-A \emph{linked pair of fixed points} for $G$ consists of pairs $a, b$ and $c , d$ in $\R\cup\{\pm\infty\}$ such that: \begin{enumerate} \item there are elements $f, g\in G$ such that $a, b$ is a pair of successive fixed points of $f$ and $c , d$ is a pair of successive fixed points of $g$; \item either $\{a,b\}\cap (c,d)$ or $(a,b)\cap \{c,d\}$ is a point. \end{enumerate} As pointed out by Navas \cite{Navas2010}, the previous notion is the dynamical counterpart of Conradian orderings on groups.
-Following the terminology of \cite{NavasRivas-Conrad}, we will say that an action of a group $G$ on an interval is \emph{Conradian} if it has no pair of linked fixed points and there is no (global) fixed point.
-We have the following fundamental fact (see for instance \cite[Theorem 2.14]{NavasRivas-Conrad}).
+A \emph{pair of successive fixed points} for a subgroup $G\subseteq \homeo_0(\R)$ is a non-empty open interval $I\subset \R$, for which there is an element $g\in G$ such that $I$ is a connected component of $\supp (g)$.
+A \emph{linked pair of successive fixed points} for $G$ consists of two pairs of successive fixed points $I=(a, b)$ and $J=(c , d)$, such that either $\{a,b\}\cap (c,d)$ or $(a,b)\cap \{c,d\}$ is a point.
+As pointed out by Navas \cite{Navas2010}, the previous notion is related to the dynamical counterpart of Conradian orderings on groups.
+Following the terminology of Navas and the third named author \cite{NavasRivas-Conrad}, we will say that a group action on an interval is \emph{Conradian} if it is irreducible (in restriction to the interior of the interval) and has no linked pair of successive fixed points.
+We have the fundamental fact that any Conradian action of a finitely generated group is semi-conjugate to an action by translations.
+This goes back to Plante \cite[Theorem 5.5]{Plante1975} (in the case of groups of sub-exponential growth), and then to Solodov \cite{Solodov}, and Beklaryan \cite{Beklarian} (for a concise proof, we refer to Navas \cite[Proposition 3.12]{Navas2010}).
+Here we adapt the statement to our purposes.